By Steven | December 1, 2013

 Note a couple of things.
 First, in order to get this source protection, Slater has to show that his blog is a “medium for the dissemination to the public or a section of the public of news and observations on news.”

 Second, even if he is a journalist, that doesn’t guarantee that he won’t be ordered to reveal his source(s).
-The judge can order him to identify his source on the grounds that the public interest in disclosure outweighs the negative impact on the source and the general impact on the flow of information to journalists.
+The judge [update: note that this must be a High Court judge] can order him to identify his source on the grounds that the public interest in disclosure outweighs the negative impact on the source and the general impact on the flow of information to journalists.
 This rule applies to all journalists.

 Anyway, Slater claims this prima facie right to protect his source.
 But the judge ruled that he doesn’t even get that.
 This is because: